andersonopt/website/content/about-us.md

 {{< icon "linkedin-blue.svg" "linkedin icon" "small" >}} eric@andersonopt.com

-Eric earned his Bachelor of Science degre in Math, Science and Physics, Master of Engineering (M.Eng.), and Doctor of Industrial and Systems Engineering (D.Sc) from the University of Wisconsin, Madison.
+Eric earned his Bachelor of Science degrees in Math, Science and Physics, Master of Engineering (M.Eng.), and Doctor of Industrial and Systems Engineering (D.Sc) from the University of Wisconsin, Madison.
 Eric’s doctoral work was focused on modeling uncertainty due to renewable generation and large-scale computational analysis.

 After attaining his PhD, Eric went to work in the production cost modeling industry where he applied his advanced technical capabilities to real-world problems, giving him the experience necessary to create Anderson Optimization’s software and modeling infrastructure.

-At Anderson Optimization, Eric oversees all modeling, optimization, and software development.
 {{< /column >}}
 {{< column >}}